monnoval/dotvim/README.md

 ## Features

-- Works both Mac and Windows
+- Works both macvim and gvim in windows
 - File browser in left side of screen
 - Easy move between multiple windows and tabs